Negotiation Preparation Checklist: Crucial Questions to Answer

 Being prepared means everything for a negotiator.
 From start to finish, one must always be one step ahead during negotiations.

 You’ll often hear people say that experienced negotiators are so used to the whole process that they often require little to no preparation for upcoming negotiations.
-As someone who trained with professional negotiators in the Negotiation Gamechanger Course, this is an absolute lie.
+As someone who trained with professional negotiators in the Negotiation Course For Procurement Professionals, this is an absolute lie.
 Seasoned negotiators often rely on these preparation checklists so that they can stay on top of their game and be prepared for any questions, offers, and/or counter-offers during the duration of the negotiation.

 The mark of a seasoned negotiator, however, can be seen in the questions he/she often asks before starting any negotiations.
 These questions will be key to developing your offer, recognizing your BATNA, and planning any concessions or walk-away points when needed.